chloeekk/chloeekk.github.io/content/posts/agent-vs-knowledge-base/index.md

 3. **Step 3: Integration and Generation (Agent)** After gathering the necessary information, the agent integrates and analyzes the data, organizing scattered content into a logically structured report.
 The final output accurately reflects company status and meets your expression requirements, achieving the goal of a “task-completing” AI.

 Through this collaborative mechanism, agents and knowledge bases act as a perfect combination of “brain” and “memory”: the agent makes decisions and executes tasks, while the knowledge base provides information and experience.

-Together, they enable AI not only to answer questions but also to proactively complete complex tasks, becoming a true intelligent assistant.
+## From Concept to Implementation

+Understanding the theoretical collaboration between agents and knowledge bases is just the beginning.
+In production environments, these concepts are implemented through standardized frameworks.
+For example, [Claude Code Skills](https://chloevolution.com/posts/claude-code-seo-skills/) demonstrate how to package agent logic into executable workflows, while [CLI-based interaction models](https://chloevolution.com/posts/cli-vs-gui-vs-skills/) show how agents efficiently execute tasks through command-line interfaces rather than traditional graphical interfaces.